8 Money-Smart Ways to Spend Your Tax Refund

 Save for Retirement

-If you already fully funded a 2019 IRA, you have until April 15, 2021, to invest in your 2020 IRA — but why wait?
 If you're not inclined to build your own portfolio, consider investing in a target-date fund, which will invest in a mix of stocks and bonds, based on how many years you're away from retirement.

 Support a Worthy Cause